kscott27/TransactionSorter/README.md

 # TransactionSorter

+## Instructions for setting up the development environment

+From the root of this repository, run the following script to install PyQt5 and a few other module dependencies (python3 and pip3 must already be installed on your system for this script to work):

+`$ bash ./env/install-pyqt5.sh`

+Once the dependencies are installed, the program can be run with the following command:

+`$ python3 BootGUI.py`

+The GUI window should appear and the program should be running.

+## Program design insight

 The TransactionSorter is a personal financial management application.
 It offers several analytical tools for a comprehensive overview of the user’s financial standing- past, present, and future.
 The application takes several user-defined benchmarks that will then itemize